deancochran/deancochran.github.io/src/posts/building-my-blog.md

 For deployment, I rely on Terraform to automate the infrastructure setup for my blog.
 Here’s a breakdown of the components I use:

-- **S3 Buckets**: I deploy two S3 buckets—one for storing the Terraform remote
+- **S3 Buckets**: I deploy three S3 buckets—one for storing the Terraform remote
-  backend and another for hosting my blog’s static content.
+  backend, one for hosting my blog’s static content, and another for logging the network traffic.
 The S3 bucket efficiently serves my static assets (HTML, CSS, JavaScript).

 - **CloudFront Distribution**: I use Amazon CloudFront as a CDN for my blog,